 3 1/2 cups unbleached all-purpose flour

-1 tablespoon kosher salt (plus 1 teaspoon for the top)
+1 tablespoon kosher salt (plus one teaspoon for the top)

-1 teaspoons dried rosemary (plus 1 teaspoon for sprinkling on top)
+1 teaspoon dried rosemary (plus one teaspoon for sprinkling on top)

 1/4 cup olive oil (half reserved)

-Add the flour and 1 tablespoon of kosher salt to your electric stand mixer (or a large bowl if mixing by hand), Add one tablespoon rosemary and half the oil.
-Using the dough blade, (the hook) begin to blend.
+Add the flour and 1 tablespoon of kosher salt to your electric stand mixer (or a large bowl if mixing by hand); add one tablespoon of rosemary and half the oil.
+Using the dough blade (the hook), begin to blend.
 Add the yeast mixture and continue to mix.
-Add more water if needed, a teaspoon at a time, to create a smooth ball of dough.
+Add more water, if needed, a teaspoon at a time to create a smooth ball of dough.

-Knead the dough for about 10 minutes, (5 if using the electric stand mixer), until it is smooth and elastic.
-Coat the sides of the bowl with a little bit of olive oil, and turn the dough over to moisten both sides.
+Knead the dough for about 10 minutes (5 if using the electric stand mixer) until smooth and elastic.
+Coat the bowl's sides with olive oil, and turn the dough to moisten both sides.
 Cover with a damp cloth and allow it to rest in a warm spot until it doubles in size, about 2 to 2 1/2 hours.

 Once the dough has risen, punch it down and knead it again for a few minutes, then press it into an oiled 9 to 10-inch round cake pan or a 12 x 16-inch baking sheet.
 Using your fingers, create small depressions on the surface of the dough.

-For a fantastic appetizer or snack, cut the loaf into bite-sized pieces and serve with warm olive oil in one dish, and balsamic vinegar in another.
+Cut the loaf into bite-sized pieces and serve with warm olive oil in one dish and balsamic vinegar in another.